retainful/site/content/docs/woocommerce/install-retainful-plugin-for-woocommerce.md

 category: woocommerce
 ---

-### Installation- For version 1.x:
+### Installation- For both version 1.x and 2.x users:
-This article walks you through the process of installing the Retainful Plugin with version 1.x.
+The method of installation is the same for users who use Retainful version 1.x and 2.x.
 There are two methods of how the plugin can be installed.

 **Method 1 (easier and recommended)**